gitnacho/docs/docs/ui/components/Chart/Axes/Types/categorical.md

 The {% typedoc_link classes:CategoricalAxis %} allows you to define how exactly the axis will be plotted on the viewport of the chart.
 The possible values are:

-* {% typedoc_link enums:ChartAxisPlotMode,member:BetweenTicks%} - Points are plotted in the middle of the range, defined between each two ticks.
+* {% typedoc_link enums:ChartAxisPlotMode,member:BetweenTicks %} - Points are plotted in the middle of the range, defined between each two ticks.
-* {% typedoc_link enums:ChartAxisPlotMode,member:OnTicks%} - Points are plotted over each tick.
+* {% typedoc_link enums:ChartAxisPlotMode,member:OnTicks %} - Points are plotted over each tick.

-You can get and set the current value with the {% typedoc_link classes:CategoricalAxis,member:plotMode%} property.
+You can get and set the current value with the {% typedoc_link classes:CategoricalAxis,member:plotMode %} property.

 ### Major Tick Interval